-What type of leg exercises are safe to perform with diastasis recti?
+What type of ab exercises are safe to perform with diastasis recti?

-Tighten your abdominals, drawing your belly button in towards your spine.
+On an exhale, tighten your abdominals, drawing your belly button in towards your spine.
+Exhale all the air completely.
 You should feel your muscle contract under your fingers.
 Hold this position, then relax and repeat.
-If this exercise is brand new to you, keep your back flat against the floor, without titling your pelvis, and breath throughout the exercise.
-Do this exercise frequently throughout the day to train your brain to contract the TA in functional positions (lifting your child, unloading laundry, driving in the car, etc.) Perform for 30 – 60 seconds.
+If this exercise is brand new to you, keep your back flat against the floor, without titling your pelvis, and breathe throughout the exercise.
+Do this exercise frequently throughout the day to train your brain to contract the TA in functional positions (lifting your child, unloading laundry, driving in the car, etc.).
+Perform for 30 – 60 seconds.

 SIDELYING TA BREATH